 Patients often treat new symptoms like clues they’ve been waiting for, Yam explains.
 But putting too much emphasis on new symptoms can actually hinder progress toward a diagnosis.
 Rather than fixate on each new symptom as though it’s the final piece of the puzzle, Yam encourages patients to focus on recording all symptoms so that doctors can interpret their observations.

 Cuttle advises chronic pain patients to keep a symptom journal that answers questions such as:

 - What time did the pain start?

-- What were you doing when it started, and for a few hours prior?
+- What were you doing when it started, and for the few hours beforehand?
 Had you just eaten, and if so, what?
 Had you just taken a new medication?

-- How severe was it when it started?
+- How severe was the pain when it started?
 Did it start gradually or suddenly?

 - Did it radiate anywhere?
 In other words, did you feel it anywhere else in your body?

 - Did you have any other symptoms that coincided with the pain, like nausea or sweating, or the urge to urinate or have a bowel movement?

 Lesson 4: Advocate for yourself in writing and with direct requests

 Two months into my ordeal, I discovered through my own research that I had 19 symptoms of Lyme disease.
 To make the case for Lyme testing, I wrote a three-page letter to my doctors with citations, a symptom list and a recap of my medical tests.
 Within 24 hours, my PCP had responded to my missive, sent via the patient portal, with a phone call to schedule Lyme tests.